 The one constant in life is change.
 We all know those words, although many people don’t realize they date back some 2,500 years to Heraclitus.
 There’s a reason why his words still resonate today – change is constant in all aspects of life and business.
 Certainly, that’s true in supply chain and logistics, even though most would prefer a static landscape when it comes to the supply chain because that predictability would make planning so much easier.

 Global trade compliance and management, however, are dynamic and complex.
 Moving goods globally is challenging due to politics and economics.
 Everything from new regulations, business ethics, differing degrees of quality control, real-time visibility and other emerging new technologies impact the ability to plan and achieve global trade compliance.

 Rewards to Those Who Seek the Opportunity

 Ok, so it’s complex.
 How then can importers and exporters address this increasing complexity?
-That’s where modern Global Trade Management applications, or GTM, can help organizations gain an edge in the market while greatly increasing efficiency.
+That’s where modern global trade management applications—or GTM applications if you use the shortened form—can help organizations gain an edge in the market while greatly increasing efficiency.

 A GTM solution needs to address many components, including regulatory compliance, import and export processes, and financial information while helping to enhance the organization’s productivity.